open-telemetry/opentelemetry.io/content/en/blog/2024/new-otel-features-envoy-istio/index.md

 and, of course observability.
 Istio uses the Envoy proxy as its data plane.
-[Envoy](https://www.envoyproxy.io/) is a high-performance proxy, designed for single applications/services as well as a communication bus and "universal data plane" for service meshs.
+[Envoy](https://www.envoyproxy.io/) is a high-performance proxy, designed for single applications/services as well as a communication bus and "universal data plane" for service meshes.

 [Envoy](https://www.cncf.io/projects/envoy/) and
-[Istio](https://www.cncf.io/projects/istio/) projects are open-source and part of the Cloud Native Computing Foundation.
+[Istio](https://www.cncf.io/projects/istio/) projects are open source and part of the Cloud Native Computing Foundation.

 ## Observability in Envoy and Istio